United Nations Relief and Rehabilitation Administration: Operations

 UNRRA funds became a point of tension in the relations between the United States and Chiang Kai-shek's Nationalist government of China when Chiang pushed to control the disposition of funds in China to ensure that relief funds did not go to the Communist-governed areas of the country.
 These tensions worsened during the Chinese Civil War.

 By 1947, UNRRA was running nearly 800 resettlement camps, housing over 700,000 people.
 Forty-four nations contributed to funding, supplying, and staffing the agency, of which the United States was the leading donor.
 The largest recipients of UNRRA commodity aid, in millions of US dollars were China, $518; Poland – $478; Italy – $418; Yugoslavia – $416; Greece – $347; Czechoslovakia – $261; Ukraine (USSR) – $188; and Austria – $136.
 A number of academic assessments state that UNRRA was not perfect and was troubled by inefficiency, poor planning, shortages of supplies, and some incompetent personnel.
 On balance however, many argue that it was a major success in terms of delivering aid, food, and medicine, and helping Europe on the path to recovery, especially Eastern and Southern Europe.

+By 1946, opposition to UNRRA grew in American government due to its actions in communist countries in Europe, specifically US-subsidised relief operations for countries in Central and Eastern Europe devastated by World War 2.
+By the end of 1946, UNRRA came under criticism by US congress for 'the use of American funds for relief to countries under Communist influence.'
+UNRRA was judged as a failure for failing to get political concessions from countries it assisted, and giving aid to countries the American government considered hostile.
+The UNRRA's legacy in American government became an example of what not to do, with one memorandum in 1947 talking of the importance of ensuring that 'The United States must run this show’ on the issue of future aid programs.